fbpx

 Traveling to Venice with older kids and not sure you can tempt them to take a romantic gondola ride with their parents?
 Contact Row Venice and book a session where they can learn how to row a gondola instead!

-It’s a lot harder than it looks and they’ll find it rewarding to learn fun new skills on a family vacation.
+It’s a lot harder than it looks, and they’ll find it rewarding to learn fun new skills on a family vacation.

 Book a Family Photo Shoot

 Whenever we travel, we almost always book a family photo shoot with Flytographer.
-They are super easy, affordable, AND guarantee that I’ll be in some photos.
-You can get $25 off if you book through this link or use the code HAWAIITRAVEL.
+They are super easy and affordable AND guarantee that I’ll be in some photos.
+You can get $25 off if you book through this link.

 Eat Chocolate at VizioVirtù

 Italy’s national dessert might be gelato, but VizioVirtù is the go-to store in Venice to buy artisanal chocolate.
-Your kids can make their own chocolate box or you can enjoy chocolate treats in their cafe.
+Your kids can make their own chocolate box, or you can enjoy chocolate treats in their cafe.

 Day Trip to Burano